UniqueCookies/Scheduling_Website/README.md

+Program Glossory:
+course folder: contain course class, and function related to its database teacher folder: contain teacher class, and function related to its database
+potential_useless_file: may not be of use due to use of "class"
+schedule: schedule class with its ability to generate its own schedule and calculate hard constraints

+progress:
+able to generate initial schedule and check for its hard constraints next step: will implement genetic algorithm (basic version) in the algorithm portion

 What is this project for:
 K-12 principles can use this program to create their master's schedule for the school year.
 It is a work in progress.